matkoniecz/tactile_patterns/README.md

 Note that cutting through plexiglass is more tricky, one (untested) recomendation is to use two passes with lower power, as settings typical to wood will leave unclean cut with stringy parts or jagged edge.

-Combining plywood and plexiglass in one design is likely to be a good idea, as difference in materials is clear by touch.
+Combining plywood and plexiglass in one design is a good idea, as difference in materials is clear by touch.
+Plywood without pattern and plexiglass without pattern are clearly recognisable.

+## Cloth, felt

+Problematic due to hygienic issues.
+It would become dirty quickly and is basically impossible to clean it.

+## Cork

+??? should be interesting and useful

+## Leather

+??? should be interesting and useful

 # Tactile patterns for laser cutter